ArthurClemens/mithril-hookup/README.md

 )
 ```

-The custom hooks are now accessible from the hooked component:
+The custom hooks can now be used from the hooked component:

 ```javascript
 const Counter = hookup(